DrNickRedfern/MovieBarcodeAnalyzeR/README.md

 runGithub("MovieBarcodeAnalyzeR", "DrNickRedfern")
 ```
-Again, you can simply copy-and-paste this code to the consle in RStudio and hit `Enter` to start the app.
+Again, you can simply copy-and-paste this code to the console in RStudio and hit `Enter` to start the app.

-Once running, no coding is required to use the app.
+Once **MovieBarcodeAnalyzeR** is running, no coding is required to use the app.